Allan Rushmer

 Allan Trevor Rushmer (27 February 1944 – 23 April 2024) was a British long-distance runner.

 Athletics career

 Rushmer competed in the 1968 Summer Olympics.

-Rushmer represented England and won a bronze medal in the 3 miles race, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Rushmer represented the England team and won a bronze medal in the 3 miles race, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 Four years later he participated in the 5,000 metres at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 Death

 Rushmer died in York on 23 April 2024, at the age of 80.